• Menu

 I first discovered the novel long after I began reading Burgess’s back-catalogue.
 From a distance, it seemed a minor work, and I was drawn by the blockbusters such as Earthly Powers, Nothing Like the Sun, and A Clockwork Orange.
 I was, of course, completely misguided.
 When I first read the novel I discovered a heady brew of ghosts, myth, comedic dialogue, and sex, all told through the lens of Burgess’s own experiences.
 It was a revelation to discover that this novel, short though it is, is one of Burgess’s most accomplished pieces of writing.

 There were also passages in languages such as Italian, Malay, Indonesian and Welsh.
 I was assisted in my translating of the Italian by Dr Paul Howard, editor of the forthcoming ABBA ABBA Irwell Edition, and in translating the Malay by Professor E. Ulrich Kratz.
-Hobson-Jobson, a dictionary of colonial-era language usage, also helped in translating some of the Anglo-Malay and Anglo-Indonesian phrases in the book.
+Hobson-Jobson, a dictionary of colonial-era language usage, also helped in translating some of the Anglo-Malay and Anglo-Indian phrases in the book.
 The Welsh words were translated using a Welsh-English dictionary.

 To find out more about The Irwell Edition of the Works of Anthony Burgess, and to order your own copy of Beard’s Roman Women, visit the Manchester University Press website here.